kriswest/FDC3-conformance-framework/README.md

 ### Configuration

 It is the responsibility of the FDC3 application owner (the application under test) to ensure that the conformance app and the mock apps are configured correctly before the tests run.
+To do this you will need to configure the [FDC3 application directory](https://fdc3.finos.org/schemas/2.0/app-directory).
+A generic application directory template can be found [here](./fdc3-app-config-examples/app-directory-template.json)

 An example of how to do this for Finsemble is given below:

-Copy the JSON snippet from [snippet](./fdc3-app-config-examples/finsemble.app-d-snippet.txt) into `/public/configs/application/appd.json` under `appd`.
+Copy the JSON snippet from [snippet](./fdc3-app-config-examples/finsemble-app-directory-example.json) into `/public/configs/application/appd.json` under `appd`.
 This will add the conformance app and mock apps required for conformance testing into the target desktop container application.

 ### Mock App Closability